CSU Athletic Bands

 This likely isn’t a problem!
 Students rent all large and specialty instruments, including drumline, mellophones, trombones, baritones, and sousaphones.
 We also have a limited supply of other instruments – just let us know when you fill out your audition registration form.

 The CSU Marching Band is grateful to our many supporters.
-For more information on how you can make a gift to the CSU Marching Band, click here.
+For more information on how you can make a gift to the CSU Marching Band, visit Support the Band.